 *Teams must register for one morning or afternoon session each day.

 Districts must register as teams of up to 5 that may include the Special Education Director, Early Childhood Coordinator, Assistant Superintendent, Transit Coordinator, Business Manager, Student Support Services Professionals, and Special Education and Pupil Services Staff

 The District Team will identify a team leader (Note: all team members must register individually on the virtual platform).
 The team will gather together in a central location within the District, and through the virtual platform will join the Summit, in order to examine how to braid resources and build a functional plan with a management timeline.
 This planning is necessary for success as well as to avoid common mistakes that lead to not expending all the resources available.

 For content questions, please contact Stephen Proffitt, SERC, (860) 632-1485 ext.
 322 or firstname.lastname@example.org.

 For registration questions, please contact Linda Adorno, SERC, (860) 632-1485, ext.
 241 or email@example.com.

-Advisory Council advocacy Back to School CFSP communication community Connecticut COVID-19 CPAC CSDE DEI Disabilities Diversity early childhood education Educators Edwin Vargus Equity Families family engagement family resources Friday cafe Friday CAFÉ Holidays Home Visits IDEA IEP Inclusion Latino learning No School Office of Early Childhood Parent Advisory Parents Parent Teacher parent voice PPT professional development PTHV School schools SERC Special Education State Department of Education teachers
+Advisory Council advocacy Black Lives Matter caregivers CFSP communication community Connecticut COVID-19 CPAC CSDE development Diversity early childhood education Educators Edwin Vargus Equity Families family engagement family resources Friday cafe Friday CAFÉ Holidays Home Visits identity IEP Inclusion Latino learning mental health Office of Early Childhood Parent Advisory Parent Leadership Parents Parent Teacher PPT professional development PTHV School self image SERC Special Education State Department of Education teachers